-- Immerse greenery in water overnight before arranging.
-This allows the cuttings to absorb the maximum amount of moisture.
+- Immerse greenery in water overnight before arranging, allowing the cuttings to absorb the maximum amount of moisture.

-- Allow the foliage to dry and then spray it with an anti-transpirant, such as Wilt-pruf, to help seal in moisture.
-Note: Do not use antitranspirants on juniper berries, cedar or blue spruce.
+- Allow the foliage to dry and spray it with an anti-transpirant, such as Wilt-Pruf, to help seal in moisture.
+Note: Do not use anti-transpirants on juniper berries, cedar, or blue spruce.
 The product can damage the wax coating that gives these plants their distinctive color.

-- Display fresh greenery and fruits out of the sun and away from heat.
+- Display fresh greenery and fruits out of direct sunlight and away from heat sources.

-- Plan to replace greenery and fruits throughout the holiday season if they become less than fresh.
+- Plan to replace dry or wilted greenery and shriveled fruits throughout the holiday season.

 Decorating With Greens